suho/BluffXcodes/README.md

 ## Prerequisites

-- macOS Sonoma (14.0) or later
+- macOS Sonoma (14.0) or later.
-- At least 2 Xcode versions installed
+- At least 2 Xcode versions installed.
-  - One must be compatible with macOS Sonoma
+  - One must be compatible with your current macOS version.
-- Full Disk Access permission granted to your terminal application (Terminal, iTerm2, Warp, etc.)
+- Full Disk Access permission granted to your terminal application (Terminal, iTerm2, Warp, etc.).

 To grant **Full Disk Access**:
 1. Open **System Settings**.